-San Diego Mesa College's institutional governance structure encourages the process of independent and critical thinking based on good observation, questioning, and research protocols.
+San Diego Mesa College's institutional governance structure encourages the process of independent and critical thinking, questioning, dialogue, and research protocols.
 This governance process is participatory, meaning that all vested interest groups or individuals have the opportunity to voice opinions.
 When decisions are formulated based on these standards, the College benefits from the creativity of participating groups.